NIVANorge/teotil3_trondheimsfjorden/README.md

-# teotil3_trondheimsfjorden
+# TEOTIL3 Trondheimsfjorden

-Using TEOTIL3 to explore nutrient inputs to Trondheimsfjorden
+Using TEOTIL3 to explore nutrient inputs to Trondheimsfjorden as part of a project for Statsforvalteren i Trøndelag.